South Texas Flying Club By-Laws

 The Board shall have the power to adjust the dues and/or rates for certain Members for promotional purposes.
 This action must be designed, intended, and expected to benefit The Club as a whole.
 This action requires a unanimous vote of The Board including the President and Vice President to approve, and any such approved adjustment may be cancelled by a majority vote of The Board or the President and Vice President.

 Good Standing: Member in Good Standing means that the Member is current in the payment of the monthly dues and flying time including no outstanding penalties or fees, and Member has met satisfactorily all other requirements for Membership.

 Any Member may voluntarily surrender Membership in the Club at any time.
 Upon leaving the Club, Members in good standing may sell their membership for the amount the Member originally paid (i.e. $5000, $2500, etc.) or whatever the current market will bear, or donate their Membership to Club.
 The Board retains the right to approve any new Regular or Associate Members, and Board approval is required before such said sale and requires the express consent and approval of the President and Vice President.

-In the event of involuntary removal, the Club will assume responsibility for selling the Member's share.
+In the event of involuntary removal of any STFC Member, the Club will assume responsibility for selling the Member's share.
 The Member will receive all proceeds from the sale less 20 percent (for administrative fees) and any outstanding debts owed to the Club.
 Club Management will make reasonable efforts to sell the Members share for fair market value, however, the sale requires the express consent and approval of the President and Vice President.
 An involuntary removal of any STFC Member, with or without cause, is under the sole discretion of the STFC President or Vice President.

 Membership Ownership Interest: Membership in the Club denotes a non-exclusive ownership interest in the Club aircraft.
 Members are not entitled to the distribution of any operating surplus or net savings in the Club.
 All surplus remaining after all operating costs and other expenses are paid shall be retained by the Club to accomplish its purpose.